-- Rogue spend (also called maverick spend or tail spend) taking place through unauthorised or suboptimal vendors, increasing the risk of invoice fraud and reducing the accuracy of planning and reporting data, as well as the company’s ability to manage cash flow effectively.
+- Rogue spend (also called maverick spend or tail spend) taking place through unauthorized or suboptimal vendors, increasing the risk of invoice fraud and reducing the accuracy of planning and reporting data, as well as the company’s ability to manage cash flow effectively.

-- Insufficient or unorganised category management, making it harder for internal stakeholders to connect with key suppliers and develop the strong and collaborative relationships required to secure the best possible terms and pricing, take advantage of opportunities for innovation, etc.
+- Insufficient or unorganized category management, making it harder for internal stakeholders to connect with key suppliers and develop the strong and collaborative relationships required to secure the best possible terms and pricing, take advantage of opportunities for innovation, etc.